Thomas-Morse Aeroplane Hangar/ Ithaca Municipal Airport/ Hangar Theatre

 April 14, 1927

 “The Ithaca Airways Corporation has been formed by a group of Ithacans for flight training and passenger flights purposes.
-The directors of the new corporation are Minor Bennett, John Gifford, Lawrence Morey and H.M.
+The directors of the new corporation are Minor Bennett, John Gifford, Lawrence Morey [Groton] and H.M.
 Peters.

 The corporation has obtained a new Waco 10, one of the latest type of airplanes, and the Ithaca Municipal Airport will be used….